-To further escalate our value and growth, we have formalized a partnership agreement with one of the premier and most respective brands in the industry: PDR, also known and Physicians Desk Reference.
+Also during the second quarter of 2013, we continued to implement our partnership with PDR, also known as Physicians Desk Reference.
 This allows both companies to leverage synergistic strengths to offer more solutions and reach to the pharmaceutical industry, as well as more value to the electronic health records (EMR/EHR) platforms.
 SampleMD will be PDR's eCoupon and Rep invite platform, and PDR will enable expansion of SampleMD's reach to additional EMRs and directly to physicians' offices via a PDR-branded downloadable desktop application of the SampleMD solution.
+We are currently in the process of finalizing several integrations through and with PDR, which we anticipate concluding by year-end.